Ubisoft announce 'Tom Clancy's XDefiant', a free-to-play multiplayer FPS

-Ubisoft has announced Tom Clancy’s XDefiant, the latest entry to the Tom Clancy franchise that players will be able available starting August 5.
+Ubisoft has announced Tom Clancy’s XDefiant, the latest entry to the Tom Clancy franchise that will be available starting August 5.

 Coming via a worldwide reveal earlier today (July 19), Tom Clancy’s XDefiant will be a free-to-play multiplayer shooter that “combines intense gunplay with personalized loadouts and specialized factions”.
 Looks like those leaks earlier this year were spot on.